P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * Tinker's JEI - Adds "JEI" recipe support for "Tinkers Construct" and mods that add things to it.

 * Tinkers' Compendium (Tinkers' Defense) - An ever growing expansion of Tinkers' Construction.

-* Tinkers' Survival - An early game survival concept for Tinkers' Construct and Constructs' Armory.
-(Tinkes is love; tinkers is life!)

 * Tinkers Reforged - Adds additional "Tinkers Construct" Gear.